BluNite/dogApiAwarenessForNorthShoreAnimalLeague/README.md

 ```
  practice retrieving remote API's data with async fetch function and await
-  and find creative ways to use and improve upon,
+  and find creative ways to use and improve upon.

 ```